pwilmart/annotations/README.md

 ---

 ## Bug Fixes!!!
-(20191017)
+(20191018)

 ### Had some issues with both `add_uniprot_annotations.py` and `keywlist_download.py`

 Apologies to all.
 I need to get more disciplined about testing.
 A few of my attempts to catch errors had errors.
+I am 99% sure most major things are working correctly.
+GUI applications are non-linear by nature and a bit harder to test and debug.

+> If you encounter any issues, check to see if there is a newer version (check the commit dates).
+I tend to fix bugs as I encounter them and then update the repository.
+I do not have a formal release schedule for miscellaneous tools like these.
+If you still have any issues, you can email me ("wilmarth AT ohsu.edu" or "pwilmart AT me.com") or open an issue in the repository.

 ---